isomerpages/nyp-sxd/_research/Eye Tracking Technology & 360 Cameras.md

 ![](/images/Research/research_eye%20tracking.jpg)

-The integration of Eye Tracking glasses into our research methodology enables us to gather unbiased information about user attention.
-By leveraging this technology in conjunction with 360 video capture, we can obtain a comprehensive and holistic understanding of user behavior, allowing us to uncover deep insights.
+By incorporating Eye Tracking glasses into our research methodology, we can gather unbiased information about user attention.
+This technology, when combined with 360 video capture, offers a comprehensive and all-encompassing view of user behavior, enabling us to uncover deep insights. .
 This powerful combination is applicable across various domains, including spatial environments, physical products, digital interfaces, and human interactions.
 It provides us with a unique perspective and invaluable data that enriches our understanding of how users engage with their surroundings.

 <a target="_blank" href="/contact-us/">Connect with us</a>